ashutoshmjain/gita/src/thought.md

 Size was important - to attain the threshold for embedding text in human brain.
 Text was ultimate challenge to most exquisite neural network - evolved over millions of iterations.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious "unexplained" beyond mortal cognition.
 Language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions.
 But more importantly, unlike `Vedas`, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, must be finished to last page - an unforgettable perma-layer of foundational thoughts (`Sanskaras`). `Dwaipayana` knew there was nothing more engrossing than the reality itself.
 He thus dedicated his divine vantage into scribing a full copy of history - first such attempt ever.

 And as if technical challenges were trivial - the quest was to determine the righteous !
 As many conflicting views existed as the pair of eyes to look at.
 Who would determine the right path, and why should everyone subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
-The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only deliver the schema to carry such information - the knowledge must be impregnated by `Vishnu` himself - one only, open, decentralized, complete and permissionless - yet unexpressed - the singular underlying bridge to creation (`Srishti`[^srishti]).
+The accrual (and exchange) of information must be permission-less and controls fully decentralized. `Bramh` could only deliver the schema to carry such information - the knowledge must be impregnated by `Vishnu` himself - one only, open, decentralized, complete and permissionless - yet unexpressed - the singular underlying bridge to creation (`Srishti`[^srishti]).

 The purpose to scribe history in a portable narrative led to first engineered scripting language -`Bramhi Lipi`.
 Name suggests, the script was a gift of all-pervading information - `Bramh`.
 And so were the scribing tools.
 Being coincidental, they built on each other - a three-way complementarity[^three] - new script, new tools, and a new style of narration - `Itihaas` (history).
 Thousands of years later, the opportunity arose again.
 Mark Twain claimed first ever typed manuscript - Adventures of Tom Sawyer.
 Curious as always, a new scribing machine he used - a typewriter with QWERTY layout.
 But he fell short on inventing his own script!
 Yet a masterpiece of American literature and the best-selling of Twain's works.

-There are many other examples where artifacts shine because of unique dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
+There are many other examples where artifacts shine because of unique dualities they resolve, but it is hard to find a trifecta/initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified - except for one in our recent past - though in a vastly different context.
 This time to introduce humanity to a digital experience.
 Need I say it too changed the world:

 <div style="padding-left:40px;font-size:0.9em;">

 "C" programming language and modern keyboards[^c] came into shape alongside Unix - a three-way complementarity.
-A new language, new input tools and a new scope - a portable operating system [POSIX](https://itsfoss.com/posix/)
+A tech-trifecta - new programming language, new input tools and a new scope - a portable operating system [POSIX](https://itsfoss.com/posix/)

 Legacy operating systems were tied at the hip with hardware - made for each other.
 The idea of a portable operating system was beyond imagination.
 Despite industry-wide attempts to box Unix into one hardware, Unix-like systems run on widest variety of architectures - from mainframes to smartphones.
 Birth of a self-contained digital layer.
 A user was assured of same set of utilities no matter what underlying physical circuitry.
 First separation of digital layer over physical.